jg-digital-media/jgdm-100DaysOfCode/work/log/round-10.md

 **Directories:** api | css | java | javascript | nodeJS | php | project_api | python | react | regex | sonic_pi | svg | vue | work
 ___

+# R10D23: Tuesday 22 November 2022

+ Presenting the first step of a little checklist app I've been building up that will hopefully integrate somehow into my site.
+Has different highlight states based on mouse hover and checkbox focus.

++ **Technologies Used** - HTML, CSS, JavaScript

 # R10D22: Monday 22 November 2022

 Started working on a new JavaScript DOM Scripting project to build a new Web Design production checklist.
 Thought it might be a good way to add something interactive to my URL.